Blady-Com/gnoga/docs/native_mac_apps.md

    Note: The index.html page can be used to display some sort of "loading"
          message if desired.
-5. From the deps directiory run - open MacGap2/MG.xcodeproj/
+5. From the deps directory run - open MacGap2/MG.xcodeproj/
 6. Build as you would any native Mac OS X application for XCode

 ## The MacGap Plugin